visitbytrain.info

 www.nationaltrust.org.uk/buckland-abbey

-Bus 1 from North Road East near Rail Station (operating via Royal Parade before heading out of Plymouth) to Golf Club turning, then 2 miles walk.
-About 50 minutes outward journey via Royal Parade but only 30 minutes return direct to North Road East.
-M-S every 15 minutes, Sun & BH hourly.
+Bus 1 from Charles Street (½ mile from Rail Station) to Golf Club turning, then 2 miles walk.
+About 40 minutes journey.
+M-S about every 30 minutes, Sun & BH hourly.
 Operated by Stagecoach.
 The bus enters the Dartmoor National Park after Roborough roundabout, then watch for a sign to the Moorland Garden Hotel, the Golf Club turning is the next stop.

 Buckland Abbey map